Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Statement of results

 The general version of this theorem appears as Theorem~\ref{th-3}.
 Under an additional assumption (which holds for tori, abelian varieties and~$\Gg_a$, at least), we can also deduce it from Theorem~\ref{th-2}, which is a more precise equidistribution result for unitary conjugacy classes of Frobenius in the compact group~$K$.
+(The difference between these two statements is similar to that between the Frobenius equidistribution theorem for cycle types of Frobenius classes in the Galois group of a polynomial, viewed as a permutation group, and the more precise Chebotarev density theorem.)

-\begin{remark} (1) In the classical setting of~$\Gg_a$ and the Fourier transform, the group~$K$ is a maximal compact subgroup of the \emph{arithmetic} monodromy group of the (lisse sheaf underlying the) $\ell$-adic Fourier transform of~$M$.
+\begin{remarkintro} (1) In the classical setting of~$\Gg_a$ and the Fourier transform, the group~$K$ is a maximal compact subgroup of the \emph{arithmetic} monodromy group of the (lisse sheaf underlying the)~$\ell$\nobreakdash-adic Fourier transform of~$M$ (see Proposition~\ref{pr-gm-unip-known}).

 Note that this is in contrast with more usual versions of Deligne's equidistribution theorem, without the extra Cesàro average over~$n$, where the focus is on the \emph{geometric} monodromy group (see, e.g., the versions of Katz~\cite[Ch.\,3]{gkm} and Katz--Sarnak~\cite[Ch.\,9]{katz-sarnak}).
-This slight change of emphasis extends to the general situation, and means that we can avoid additional assumptions such as the equality of the geometric and arithmetic monodromy groups, which occur frequently otherwise (see, e.g.,~\cite[\S\,3.3]{gkm}), and are not always easy to check.
+This slight change of emphasis extends to the general situation, and means that we can avoid additional (necessary) assumptions such as the equality of the geometric and arithmetic monodromy groups, which occur frequently otherwise (see, e.g.,~\cite[\S\,3.3]{gkm}), and are not always easy to check.

 The Cesàro average can of course be interpreted as a form of ``smoothing'' (a ``summation method'' in the classical terminology).
 Although it is quite natural, it can be replaced by many others (see Remark~\ref{rm-smoothing}).